ReactiveBayes/Rocket.jl/docs/src/subjects/about.md

 # Actor 2: 3
 ```

-With the approach above, we essentially just converted a unicast Observable execution to multicast, through the Subject.
-This demonstrates how Subjects are the only way of making any Observable execution be shared to multiple Observers.
+Here, we essentially convert a unicast Observable execution to multicast, through the Subject.
+This demonstrates how Subjects offer a unique way to share Observable execution with multiple Observers.

-There are also a few specializations of the Subject type: [`BehaviorSubject`](@ref), [`ReplaySubject`](@ref).
+There are a few specializations of the Subject type: [`BehaviorSubject`](@ref), and [`ReplaySubject`](@ref).

 ## BehaviorSubject

 One of the variants of Subjects is the BehaviorSubject, which has a notion of "the current value".
-It stores the latest value emitted to its consumers, and whenever a new Actor subscribes, it will immediately receive the "current value" from the BehaviorSubject.
+It stores the latest value emitted to its consumers and, whenever a new Actor subscribes, it will immediately receive the "current value" from the BehaviorSubject.

 ```@docs
 BehaviorSubject